 “I got the idea once I arrived at FGCU to bring some Delta blues musicians to campus to show the FGCU community what this type of music is like,” Motley says.
 “It is one of the most influential and important styles of American music, and it is still being played every day in the Delta.
 However, most FGCU students — and Southwest Florida generally — are not very aware of this music and its cultural significance.”

-New to the event this year: Gator John’s BBQ Food Truck and Fort Myers Brewing Co. will supply food and drink for purchase — by concertgoers 21 and older when it comes to the local craft brewer’s drafts (IDs required).
+New to the event this year: Mission BBQ will provide free food, and Fort Myers Brewing Co. will open its taps for concertgoers 21 and older to purchase craft drafts (IDs required).
 Chairs will be available on the lawn, and parking is in Garage 3 or Lot 5.

 Before enjoying the blues, brews and barbecue al fresco, learn more about the roots and evolution of the music during a lecture and discussion at 5:30 p.m.
 Feb.
 20 in Cohen Center Room 213.
 Adam Gussow, a professor of English and Southern studies at the University of Mississippi, will present “Whose Blues?
 Black Blueism, Blues Universalism and the State of the Music Today.”
 An accomplished blues harmonica player and music scholar, he has written several books about the genre, including the award-winning “Beyond the Crossroads: The Devil and the Blues Tradition.”